by Fred Matheny

 But as the time taken to climb a hill stretches from 10 or 15 seconds to more than a minute, the sprinters with their great anaerobic power but short “burn time” take a back seat to powerful but more enduring riders.
 So Europe’s hilly classics are usually won by an all-around rider who can sprint from a small group but also ride at the front on short, steep pitches.

-Short Hill Climbing Tips
+Short Hill Climbing Tips for Cyclists

 Choose the right gear.
 Many riders tend to climb short hills in a gear that’s too large.
 They sprint like crazy at the bottom but they’re plodding by the time they reach the top.
 You can hit the bottom of the hill in a gear that allows your optimum cadence.
 Then as the real work begins, shift to an easier gear so you don’t bog down.